2amkoding/docker101/4-Containers/00-milestones.md

 docker logs -f <containerID>    : to follow the log docker logs —t <containerID>    : to add timestamps docker logs —n 10 <containerID> : to view the last 10 lines

+# Executing Commands in Running Containers
+docker exec <containerID> <cmd>
+docker exec -it <containerID> sh

+    exec vs run
+        run: starts a new container and runs command
+        exec: execute a command in a running program

 ```